Meet the Founders

 During the summer of 2007, Brandon, Brett, and their families returned to Southern California to begin founding MCO, living on faith and a dream.
 It was during this time that the founders held their first round of choir and orchestra auditions in the homes of family members in Huntington Beach.
 As the first season commenced, Brett dug in and figured out how to set up a non-profit corporation and began composing and rehearsing the ensembles on his own, while Brandon worked on administrating and building the business from afar between classes at Juilliard.
 The Stewart brothers ambitiously set their eyes on the newly completed Renée and Henry Segerstrom Concert Hall for OCMCO’s first concert.
 The inaugural season of MCO was an enormous success, thanks to the generous volunteer service of several influential musicians and supporters in Orange County, including Joseph Bentley, Tom & Kelly Olds, Ron & Joyce Hansen, Rhonda Kendrick, Barbara Bell, and countless family members, friends, donors, and colleagues.

 In the spring of 2008, Brandon turned down the invitation to pursue a doctorate degree and teach courses at The Juilliard School, and he and his family moved to California to continue building MCO.
 One year later, Brett and Brandon opened MCO’s second locale in Arizona’s East Valley.
 In 2010, Brandon relocated his family to Arizona to continue building and growing the Arizona Millennial Choirs & Orchestras.
-Four years later Brett and Brandon would open MCO locations in Dallas, Texas (with Brett eventually relocating his family to this area), and Utah, followed by Idaho in 2015.
+Three years later Brett and Brandon would open MCO locations in Dallas, Texas (with Brett eventually relocating his family to this area), and Utah Valley, Utah.
+These would be followed by Idaho in 2015; Austin, Texas, in 2021; and Kansas City in 2023.